UPPMAX/HPC-python/docs/isolated.rst

    - There are different tools to create virtual environemnts.
       - UPPMAX has  Conda and venv
       - HPC2N has virtualenv.
-     -  More details in the seperated sessions!
+     -  More details in the separated sessions!